input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

 As explained in the [restarting a chain](#restarting-a-chain) example, a new registration must use a different public key, so using both `PubKey1` and `PubKey2` isn't allowed.

-Both first and second chains are still valid and can be continued, but have zero voting power.
+Both first and second chains are still valid and can be continued, but have zero voting power unless a new stake address is associated with them by a registration update.

 ### Restarting chain(s) with multiple stake addresses